 If you found this tailoring listicle helpful, do check out some of my other listicles below:

-2. 12 places to get Watch Straps in Singapore
+2. 7 Best Watch Straps Brands in Singapore

-7. 11 Affordable Hotels for Staycations in Singapore
+7. 9 Best Hotels in Singapore for Daycations and Staycations in Singapore

 P.P.P.P.S Shiok is a common word Singaporeans use to express admiration or approval.
 As of 2016, you can find the definition of the word in the Oxford English Dictionary.